ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

 ![Deployment setup](images/cs_app_tutorial_mz-components1.png)

-1. Create an OpenShift project for your Hello World app.
+1. Create an {{site.data.keyword.openshiftshort}} project for your Hello World app.
   ```
   oc new-project hello-world
   ```
   {: pre}

 2. Build the sample app [from the source code](https://github.com/IBM/container-service-getting-started-wt){: external}.
-With the OpenShift `new-app` command, you can refer to a directory in a remote repository that contains the Dockerfile and app code to build your image.
+With the {{site.data.keyword.openshiftshort}} `new-app` command, you can refer to a directory in a remote repository that contains the Dockerfile and app code to build your image.
 The command builds the image, stores the image in the local Docker registry, and creates the app deployment configurations (`dc`) and services (`svc`).
-For more information about creating new apps, [see the OpenShift docs](http://docs.openshift.com/container-platform/4.3/applications/application_life_cycle_management/odc-creating-applications-using-developer-perspective.html){: external}.
+For more information about creating new apps, [see the {{site.data.keyword.openshiftshort}} docs](http://docs.openshift.com/container-platform/4.3/applications/application_life_cycle_management/odc-creating-applications-using-developer-perspective.html){: external}.
     ```
     oc new-app --name hello-world https://github.com/IBM/container-service-getting-started-wt --context-dir="Lab 1"
     ```